 2. Once it’s trussed you want to rub it down with olive oil, salt and pepper, and really easy garlic and herb sauce/marinade.
 The herb and oil mixture honestly reminds me of a bit of chimichurri but with different herbs like thyme and rosemary, be sure to reserve a few tablespoons to the side.

 3. Sear the roast on all sides in a large sauté pan over high heat with olive oil until it is golden brown.
 You don’t want to cook it too long because it does need to spend a little time in the oven getting to temperature, plus you don’t want to burn it so be careful and watch it closely.

 4. Yes, you read the recipe right it cooks in the oven at 275° for 25 to 30 minutes for a beautiful medium-rare internal temperature.
 If you get a good sear on it then that is all the oven temperature you need.

 5. Rest the cooked tenderloin for a few minutes before adding the reserved herb and oil mixture, and then slicing it and serving it.

 I thought this recipe would be fantastic with a side of roasted mushrooms as well as a tasty horseradish cream sauce.

-Heat some the oil in pan that was used for the beef tenderloin roast until it lightly smokes and then add in your mushrooms.
+Heat some the oil in the pan that was used for the beef tenderloin roast until it lightly smokes, and then add in your mushrooms.
 Take the time to roast up the mushrooms until they are browned.
 Mushrooms take on a completely different flavor once they’re roasted.